pinterest/mysql_utils/README.md

 This script will modify our service discovery system in a variety of ways.
   - **mysql_backup_status.py**
 This script checks that backups have run across all replica sets and optionally display the created backup files.
+This script only checks xtrabackup backups
+  - **mysql_backup.py**
+This script is the entry point for backups for MySQL.
+It can perform logical and xtrabackup backups.
+  - **mysql_backup_logical.py**
+This script is basically shorthand for running a logical backup through mysql_backup.py.
   - **mysql_backup_xtrabackup.py**
-This script is our primary backup system for MySQL.
-These backups are used by mysql_restore_xtrabackup for building new MySQL instances.
+This script is basically shorthand for running a xtrabackups backup through mysql_backup.py.
   - **mysql_checksum.py**
 This script is run every day, and runs a pt-checksum against a subset of the shards in order to verify that master and slave are not out of sync and if so,